thijmennijdam/Othello-GPT-FeatInterp/blogpost.md

-# An Analysis of Sparse Autoencoder Features within Othello-GPT
+# A Qualitative Analysis of Sparse Autoencoder Features within Othello-GPT

 Recently, training sparse autoencoders (SAEs) to extract interpretable features from language models has gained significant attention in the field of mechanistic interpretability.
 Training SAEs on model activations aims to address the problem of superposition, where multiple features learned by the model overlap within a single dimension of the internal representation.
 This phenomenon, known as polysemanticity, complicates the interpretation of model activations.
 By training SAEs to decompose activations into a sparser representation, insights into model representations can be more easily obtained.
 However, both training SAEs and interpreting the sparsified model activations remain challenging, as it is unclear a priori which features the model is learning [[1]](#1).